nbice1/First-Order-Logic/README.md

 R,n - Apply Reiteration to the formula at line n.

-^EL,n - Apply Conjunction Elimination to the left conjunct of the conjunciton at line n.
+^EL,n - Apply Conjunction Elimination to the left conjunct of the conjunction at line n.

 ^ER,n - Apply Conjunction Elimination to the right conjunct of the conjunction at line n.